Kaibo-Huang/OSU/README.md

 Have fun and enjoy!

-- Don Tran and Kaibo Huang
+- Kaibo Huang & Don Tran!